IzanamiiDevv/Contributons/README.md

 ## Contributing

 If you have ideas for improvements or would like to contribute to any of the projects, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the Autorithy - see the [LICENSE](LICENSE) file for details.

-Thank you for visiting!
-Feel free to reach out if you have any questions or suggestions.